Academic Advisement Center

 What is Academic Advisement?

-Each student matriculating at Medaille College is assigned an academic advisor, who will assist the student in developing realistic educational career and life goals.
+Each student matriculating at Medaille University is assigned an academic advisor, who will assist the student in developing realistic educational career and life goals.
 Each student is required to meet with their advisor on a regular basis to make their class schedules and discuss their progress.
 Questions regarding schedule changes, academic policies and program requirements should also be directed to their advisor.

 Who is my advisor?

-Every Medaille College student is assigned an advisor.
+Every Medaille University student is assigned an advisor.
 Students are notified of their advisor assignment within the first two weeks of their first semester.
 Advisors are available both day and evening hours on weekdays to provide a wide variety of academic advisement services, meeting the varied needs of all students.
 Academic advisors work with students from freshman through senior year.
 If you are unsure as to who your advisor is, the assignment may be found on Medaille360 or at the AAC.

 What is my advisor's role?